-Nicaraguan President Daniel Ortega, who was re-elected in 2006 (he served his first term as president from 1985 to 1990), has argued that early elections, which citizens have demanded, will create instability, and that the best thing for the country would be to keep him in office until 2021.
+Nicaraguan President Daniel Ortega, who was re-elected in 2006 (he served his first term as president from 1985 to 1990), (1), which citizens have demanded, will create instability, and that the best thing for the country would be to keep him in office until 2021.
 In Nicaragua, presidents have traditionally been limited to two consecutive terms of five years, but in 2014 the Nicaraguan National Assembly approved changes to its constitution to allow Ortega to run for a third term.

-In addition to cracking down on press freedom and freedom of expression during his time in office, in April 2018, Ortega decreed social-security reforms that would have increased taxes and decreased benefits for a population that was largely living on the edge of poverty already.
+In addition to (2) and freedom of expression during his time in office, in April 2018, (3) that would have increased taxes and decreased benefits for a population that was largely living on the edge of poverty already.
 In response, senior citizens and students joined forces to protest in the streets, and eventually, pro-government paramilitary forces responded with violence.
 By August, pro-government forces had killed over 300 students around the country, including some still in elementary school.
 The government has tried to dissociate itself from the violence by saying that those who have killed students are civilians, but students and other protesters believe that only the government could afford to train and hire snipers, and would have the motivation to do so, to quell protests.